Chi-Time/Chi-Time.github.io/_projects/project-bloom-twins.md

 Bloom Twins - RPGMaker Demo
 ===========================

-Bloom Twins is a small RPGMaker game demo made over the course fo several weeks for a University Unit in which we focused on and made use of the Agile workflow.
+Bloom Twins is a small RPGMaker game demo made over the course of several weeks for a University Unit in which we focused on and made use of the Agile workflow.
 For the project we decided upon making a small slice of a possible game which would cover an intro and a questing system.
 The public repo of mine and my teams contribution can be found here: [RPGMaker Game Repo](https://github.com/Chi-Time/DAC515-RPGMaker-Game/tree/dev)

 <iframe frameborder="0" src="https://itch.io/embed/410289?bg_color=ffffff&amp;fg_color=222222&amp;link_color=323331&amp;border_color=585858" width="552" height="167"></iframe>